 Apple Pie Filling

 I typically start cooking the apple pie filling once I let the dough rise.
-I like to get started as soon as possible because the apple pie filling needs time to cool.
+I like to get started as soon as possible because the apple pie filling needs time to cool before rolling them into the rolls to avoid turning your Cinnamon Rolls with Apple Pie Filling into a gooey hot (pun intended) mess.

-To make the apple pie filling, simply bring together these ingredients to a pot and boil until it thickens.
+To make the apple pie filling, melt butter in a put, and then bring together apple slices, brown sugar, cinnamon, vanilla extract, flour and a pinch of salt.
+Boil until it thickens.
 Whisk/stir continuously.

 Transfer the apple pie filling into a bowl and let it cool until the dough is risen and ready.